- Summarize nutritional requirements and dietary recommendations for infants.

 - Ready-to-use liquids that can be poured directly into bottles.
 This is the most expensive type of formula.
 However, it requires the least amount of preparation.
 Ready-to-use formulas are also convenient for traveling.

-It is important to note again that both the American Academy of Pediatrics and the WHO state that breast milk is far superior to infant formula.
-This table compares the advantages of giving a child breast milk to the disadvantages of using bottle formula.
+It is important to note again that both the American Academy of Pediatrics and the WHO state that human milk is far superior to infant formula.
+This table compares the advantages of giving a child human milk to the disadvantages of using bottle formula.

 Table 12.4.2: Breast Milk Versus Bottle Formula